thaiat/thaiat.github.io/source/_posts/2014-03-14-gulp-tutorial.markdown

 categories: [gulp, deployment, grunt, automation]
 ---
 There is a new frontend build tool out there, and it is making some noise - gulp -.
-I thought I'd take a look and see if I could write a simple tutorial for Gulp.
+I thought I'd take a look and see if I could write a simple tutorial using gulp.
-This post will take you from installation and getting set up through examples of real world build processes.
+This post will take you from installing gulp and getting set up through examples of real world build processes.

 ```javascript Hello world gruntfile.js
 var gulp = require('gulp');